-- Matches any string, including the null string. - ?
+- Matches any string, including the null string.
+When the globstar shell option is enabled, and is used in a pathname expansion context, two adjacent s used as a single pattern will match all files and zero or more directories and subdirectories.
+If followed by a /, two adjacent s will match only directories and subdirectories. - ?
 Matches any single character. - [...]
 Matches any one of the enclosed characters.
 A pair of characters separated by a hyphen denotes a range expression; any character that sorts between those two characters, inclusive, using the current locale's collating sequence and character set, is matched.
 If the first character following the [is a ! or a ^ then any character not enclosed is matched.
 The sorting order of characters in range expressions is determined by the current locale and the value of the LC_COLLATE shell variable, if set.
 A may be matched by including it as the first or last character in the set.
 A] may be matched by including it as the first character in the set.